Indira Vizha: Soundtrack

-Reception
+Critical reception

-Behindwoods wrote, "Indira Vizha is a movie that might leave one feeling despondent about the fact that even while brave film makers are coming out with neat and quality movies, such products find their way into theaters."
 The Times of India wrote, "With so much meat, all you need is a simple, no-nonsense screenplay.
 However, the director changes track frequently, delving into comedy which is as crisp as yesterday's papadam left on the dining table."
 The Hindu wrote, "An ably fractured screenplay leaves Indira Vizha tottering even before it can take off."
+Deccan Herald wrote, "Indira Vizha is neither engaging nor entertaining.
+This risque and ribald tripe takes audiences on a peek-a-boo(b) show".
+The New Indian Express wrote, "Rajeshwar in his earlier films had revealed a strong script sense.
+But here he falters".